rohitkumar9710/CP-almanac/Documentation/Chapter 5 Graph/DFS on 2D Grid/dfs_on_2d_grid.md

 <br>

-### Definition
+### What actually is DFS on 2-D Grid?
 #### Depth First Search on 2-D Grid is a basic algorithm for traversing or searching 2-D grids.
 Given idea can also be extended to grids with more than 2 dimensions.

 <br>

-### Explanation
+### Let's dive deeper in it
 #### Approach :
 #### Depth First Search (DFS) on 2D Grid is similar to DFS on graph , so we can interpret each grid cell as node of a graph but here edges will always in between adjacent grid cells(up,down,left,right).
 The algorithm starts at the root node (we can select some arbitrary grid cell as the root node) and explores as far as possible along each cell before backtracking.
 So the basic idea is to start from the root or any arbitrary grid cell and mark the grid cell as visited and move to the adjacent unmarked grid cell and continue traversing until there is no unmarked grid cell.
 #### Algorithm :
+#### 1. Initialize an auxiliary boolean 2D array of dimensions equal to grid size with all values as false, which is used to mark the visited cells.
+#### 2. Declare a function isValid() to check if the cell coordinates are valid or not, i.e lies within the boundaries of the given grid and is unvisited or not.
-#### Create a recursive function that takes coordinates of the grid cell to be visited next, vector of vectors storing the grid cell, dimensions of grid cell and bool visited array as input.
+#### 3. Create a recursive function that takes coordinates of the grid cell to be visited next, grid array,and bool visited array as input.
-#### Create a bool valid function to check whether coordinates of the grid cell to be visited next is valid or not ( within dimensions of grid or not) and it is not visited yet.
+#### 4. Call the function created above with any valid grid cell coordinates.
-####       1. Mark the current grid cell as visited and print the value contained in grid cell.
+#### 5. Mark the current grid cell as visited and print the value contained in grid cell.
-####       2. Traverse all the valid adjacent grid cells of current cell and call the recursive function with the coordinates of the adjacent valid grid cells.
+#### 6. Traverse all the adjacent grid cells of current cell and call the recursive function with the coordinates of the adjacent valid grid cells.
 #### Note: Direction vectors are used to traverse the adjacent cells of a given cell in a given order.
-For example, (x, y) is a cell whose adjacent cells (x – 1, y), (x, y + 1), (x + 1, y), (x, y – 1) need to be traversed, then it can be done using the direction vectors (-1, 0), (0, -1), (1, 0), (0, 1) in the up, left, down and right order.
+For example, (x, y) is a cell whose adjacent cells (x – 1, y), (x, y - 1), (x + 1, y), (x, y + 1) need to be traversed, then it can be done using the direction vectors (-1, 0), (0, -1), (1, 0), (0, 1) in the up, left, down and right order.

 #### Code :
 ```